-We use a two-stage least squares regression to estimate the causal effect of Medicaid stimulus on total state new foreign manufacturing investment during 2009-2011, Y_s .
+We use a two-stage least squares regression to estimate the causal effect of Medicaid stimulus on state FDI inflows during 2009-2011, $Y_s$ .
 Our sample ends in 2011 to allow for potential lags between the end of stimulus (September 2010) and announcement of foreign investment.
-In the first stage, we regress Medicaid stimulus on our 2007 Medicaid spending instrument Z_s .
-In the second stage, we regress state-level FDI on instrumented Medicaid stimulus, \hat{S}s .
-The coefficient of interest is β , which captures the causal effect of Medicaid stimulus on FDI.
-A β that is positive and significant would be consistent with stimulus attracting new FDI.
+In the first stage, we regress Medicaid stimulus on our 2007 Medicaid spending instrument $Z_s$ .
+In the second stage, we regress state FDI inflows on instrumented Medicaid stimulus, $\hat{S}s$ .
+The coefficient of interest is $\beta$ , which captures the causal effect of Medicaid stimulus on FDI.
+A $\beta$ that is positive and significant would be consistent with stimulus attracting new FDI.